czrpb/resume/README.md

 > Assigned to distribute and control the release of upgrades of the company's main product to its fifty data processing sites throughout the US.
 Main focus on automating the process through creation of tools and scripts.
 Assigned to the team charged with analyzing the company's current software and moving and enhancing to Delphi 2.0.
 Concurrent assignment was to improve the efficiency and accuracy and to speed the creation of current and new reports needed by various departments data processing sites throughout the company.
 This was achieved through scripting and mentoring.

-> VMS, DCL, Dibol, Crystal Reports, Object Pascal
+> *Technologies*: VMS, DCL, Dibol, Crystal Reports, Object Pascal

 </details>